LATISSE® Eyelash Treatment In Gainesville, FL

 As our eyes are sensitive, it is extra important to be careful when using any medication around them.
 Like any medication, Latisse ® has potential side effects, which are more likely when using non-prescription treatments.
-Our Gainesville plastic surgeons can explore treatment options with you while considering your medical history.
+Our Gainesville plastic surgeon can explore treatment options with you while considering your medical history.
 In addition, patients should not take Latisse® if they are allergic to any of its ingredients.

 Even when taken as prescribed, patients may still experience side effects, but most are temporary.
 Common side effects of Latisse® include itchy and red eyes, and eyelids may often become darker in pigmentation.
 In addition, if Latisse® is improperly applied, it can cause unwanted hair growth.
 Make sure to follow your doctor’s instructions and only use the recommended amount.
 A potential permanent side effect is the formation of a darkened, brown spot on the iris.

 Before applying Latisse®, it is important to consult with one of our Florida plastic surgeon.
 If you are currently taking antibiotics or are on certain heart medications, you might not be a suitable candidate for Latisse®.
 In addition, those who have neurological disorders, allergies to any of the ingredients of Latisse®, or those who are nursing or pregnant are not candidates for this form of eyelash treatment.